Surface Area Formulas For Prisms

 A3: Understanding surface area has numerous practical applications:

-- Engineering: Designing efficient heat exchangers or other devices where surface area plays a crucial role in performance.
+• Engineering: Designing efficient heat exchangers or other devices where surface area has a big impact in performance.

 Q4: What are some real-world applications of prisms?